-Turning now to FIG. 20, a flow chart for method and is provided.
+Turning now to FIG. 20, a flow chart for method and computer program embodiments of the data backup systems is provided.
 When a file transfer system option is selected, see FIG. 6, the program first scans the system computer storage device 20 at step 280 locating data files and folders associated with the account user.
 At step 282, the program scans the account user's computer storage device 18.
 After completion of these two steps, the program displays 284 on the account user's computer display a first representation of at least a portion of the user computer storage device 91 and a second representation of at least a portion of the data files and folders associated with the user's account of the system computer 92 (as shown in FIG. 6).
 The program then waits for a user action at step 286.